 If you have worked through the build-up to the Concert Performance in the Pyramids Variations, you know the Pyramids chord sequence well and understand how chord patterns and melody tones bring it to life.

-As a result you might already be able to play Pyramids variations by ear from the following audio files.
-All the variations presented are very similar to what you’ve already learned, and clues about how they are constructed are given.
+Musicarta hopes you will be able to play these Pyramids variations by ear from the audio files.
+All the variations are very similar to what you’ve already learned, and clues about how they are constructed are given.

 Remember, the emphasis is on ‘having a go’ rather then getting it right.
 If you end up playing something slightly different which flows and sounds nice, that would be considered a success!